COVID-19 Relief Signed Into Law

 Ohio Becomes 9th State to Receive Approval for Medicaid Work Requirements

 The Centers for Medicare and Medicaid Services (CMS) has approved Ohio’s Medicaid waiver to enact work requirements, even with legal challenges still pending in Kentucky and Arkansas for similar programs.
 Starting in 2021, Medicaid beneficiaries in Ohio not meeting certain exemptions will need to report 80 hours of “community engagement” per month to maintain coverage.
 Estimates indicate that approximately 18,000 people, about half of all eligible Medicaid beneficiaries, could lose coverage due to these new work requirements.
-The National Council for Behavioral Health remains strongly opposed to work requirements and other barriers that restrict access to needed behavioral health services.
+The National Council for Mental Wellbeing remains strongly opposed to work requirements and other barriers that restrict access to needed behavioral health services.

 Read More on Ohio Becomes 9th State to Receive Approval for Medicaid Work Requirements